ArrayOutOfBound/Simple-GC-for-C/README.md

 # Simple-GC-for-C
-A very simple Garbage Collector for C, within no more than 200 lines of code
+A light-weighted Garbage Collector for C, within no more than 200 lines of code